Table of Contents

 Installation instructions are on the Toltec website.

-After installation, you can add a graphical package manager (nao) to browse and install packages without SSH:
+Once it is set up, you can add a graphical package manager (nao).
+It lets you browse and install packages without SSH:

 opkg install nao